bitnami/containers/bitnami/grafana-loki/README.md

-# Bitnami package for Grafana Loki
+# Bitnami Secure Image for Grafana Loki

 ## What is Grafana Loki?